GillesSchneider/neuro-imaging/haxby-registration/README.md

 ```

 ## Before Registration
 Example of a Haxby image in the MNI152 template.
-The brain schematics is in MNI152 space.
-It can be seen that Haxby data (red/orange) is not in MNI152 space.

 <p align="center">
   <img  src="./images/before-registration.png">
 </p>

+The brain schematics is in MNI152 space in the above image.
+It can be seen that Haxby data (red/orange) is not in MNI152 space.
 Code to print the above image:
 ```sh
 #Import nilearn